• Home

 Why homeschooling?

 The debate about home education is long and complex.
 You might wonder if it works for you, your family, and your lifestyle.
 Before homeschooling your children, you must figure out what you want.
 Do you want your children to develop their own unique identities?
-Are you looking for a way to prepare them for college? you’ll need to ask yourself, “what do I want for my child?”
-You can find the answWhatto your questions by reading “Why Homeschool?” and “Why Homeschool?” from the American Association of Homeschoolers (AAHS).
+Are you looking for a way to prepare them for college? you’ll need to ask yourself, “What do I want for my child?”
+You can find the answers to your questions by reading “Why Homeschool?” and “Why Homeschool?” from the American Association of Homeschoolers (AAHS).

 Home education is an individual choice.
 If you’re looking for a specific curriculum or a particular style, you’ll need to research it.
 I’m a fan of “The Homeschool Legal Defense Association” (HSLDA), which has many resources and tips for parents.